Niagara Treaty mural by Phil Cote, Massey College, University of Toronto. Image courtesy Phil Cote.

 In 1763 King George III of England issued the Royal Proclamation which recognized the sovereignty of First Nations, and claimed to establish England as the only nation that could negotiate treaties with First Nations.
 England had just defeated France in the Seven Years War and had taken over the French forts in the colonies, but First Nation leaders like Pontiac, Guyasuta and Minaweweh did not welcome the British on their lands nor did they recognize their claims.

 In order to take over the land holdings in the French colonies and to get recognition of the Royal Proclamation’s terms by First Nation leaders, England had to follow the protocols of Indigenous governance.
 Under his wife Molly Brant‘s direction, British representative William Johnson got wampum belts made and sent runners to 2000 First Nation leaders between Mississippi, Nova Scotia and Hudson Bay, inviting them to meet at the Crooked Place (Niagara Falls) in the summer of 1764.
-Representatives of twenty-four nations, including Wyandot, Menomee, Haudenosaunee, Anishinaabe, and other First Nations belonging to the Western Lakes Confederacy, travelled for weeks to attend this meeting that would ratify the Niagara Treaty and define the relationship between the governing parties.
-Under this treaty, which was an alliance treaty (not a treaty for land) settlers were given permission to live in particular areas, but were forbidden to access First Nation territories beyond these areas without First Nations’ consent obtained through treaties.
+Representatives of twenty-four nations, including Wyandot, Menomee, Haudenosaunee, Anishinaabe, and other First Nations belonging to the Western Lakes Confederacy, travelled for weeks to attend this meeting that would ratify the Royal Proclamation and define the relationship between the governing parties.
+Under this treaty, which was an alliance treaty — not a treaty for land (Isaac Murdoch, personal communication, January 12, 2019) — settlers were forbidden to access First Nation territories without First Nations’ consent obtained through treaties.
 By using wampum diplomacy, settlers and Indigenous parties entered into a sacred relationship defined by this term and by the following agreements, for as long as the grass grows, the rivers flow, and the sun shines.

 BRITISH AND WESTERN GREAT LAKES CONFEDERACY COVENANT CHAIN WAMPUM BELT: Unbreakable Nation to Nation Friendship